jaymarichua/quant-q-a/zetamac.md

 ```
 Case: Three-digit subtraction
 Read the arithmetic question in its entirety to predict whether borrowing will be involved.
 Also, there are only three cases for borrowing to happen in: tens, ones, or both.

+Case: Two-digit multiplication with x ending in 8 or 9 by multiplying by 10x and subtracting 2x or x.
 ```

 Decimal Questions: 18 in 2 minutes.